 Legislation has been introduced into Parliament to amend the Residential Parks Act 2007 (the Act).
 The Act regulates the relationship between residential park owners and people who live in parks as their principal place of residence.

-The types of residential parks that have developed since the commencement of the Act are unlike those envisioned by the legislation.
-Some residential parks in South Australia offer purely long term living in constructed or manufactured homes, while others are a mix of tourist accommodation with dedicated areas for residential living.
-The types of dwellings in these parks range from caravans with annexes to transportable and manufactured homes.
+The legislation was originally designed to address issues arising from people living in caravan parks in moveable, inexpensive structures on rented sites.
+However, over time the types of housing structures have changed.
+Some residential parks offer purely long term living in constructed or manufactured homes, while others are a mix of tourist accommodation with dedicated areas for residential living.
+The types of dwellings range from caravans with annexes to transportable and manufactured homes.

-The Government released a discussion paper in March 2016 to consult on ways to improve the current laws.
-Feedback from that discussion paper highlighted concerns around the insecurity of tenure, and absence of any legislative requirement for disclosure of information, or compensation for residents.
+A discussion paper was released in March 2016 to consult on ways to improve the current laws.
+Feedback received highlighted concerns around the insecurity of tenure, and the absence of any legal requirement for park owners to disclose certain information or to provide compensation for residents.